-5.0 FLUE SPILLAGE MONITORING SYSTEM
+6.0 FLUE SPILLAGE MONITORING SYSTEM

 This fire is fitted with a flue spillage safety device (ODS).

 If the fire shuts down during use for no apparent reason then several reasons may be suspected.
 If a door or window has been opened creating a draught, then pilot disturbance could be the problem, and removal of the draught should resolve this.
 The fire can then be re-lit in accordance with the previous section.
+If pilot disturbance is not the cause, then the ODS safety sys-

+The fire can then be re-lit in accordance with the previous section.
 If pilot disturbance is not the cause, then the ODS safety system may be in operation.
 Switch the appliance OFF, call in your installer to check any ventilation and carry out any remedial work required.
 DO NOT allow the appliance to be used until the installation is passed as safe.

-6.0 FUEL BED LAYOUT - COAL EFFECT
+7.0 FUEL BED LAYOUT - COAL EFFECT